princekumar2326/AI-Based-Disk-Scheduling-Algorithms-/README.md

 🔹 Bridge the gap – from classroom theory to real-world practice

 👩‍🏫 Developed Under the Guidance Of
-@Nadia Ma'am – whose valuable mentorship helped shape and refine this project.
+@Kamaljeet Kaur Dhillon – whose valuable mentorship helped shape and refine this project.

 📚 Who Is This For?
 This simulator is ideal for: